 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-The Hamlet Council of Rankin Inlet resolution was given to me this summer and as soon as we got it, we started doing something about it right away.
+The Hamlet Council of Rankin Inlet resolution was given to me this summer and once we got it, we started doing something about it right away.

-We want to make changes right away, such as reducing the amount of alcohol can be purchased, but we have to follow the law and we can only make amendments following proper procedure.
-For example, in Rankin Inlet, they could buy 24 cans per day and we had to change that and it became 12 cans per day when we were still working on it.
-That's currently how it will be operated, but we have not worked to reduce the operating hours yet.
+We want to make changes right away, such as reducing the amount of alcohol that can be purchased, but we have to follow the law and we can only make amendments following proper procedure.
+For example, in Rankin Inlet, they can buy up to 24 cans per day and we had to change that and it became 12 cans per day as we were still working on it.
+That is how it will operate, but we have not worked to reduce the operating hours yet.